 "Secularism" is the epochal phenomenon that has determined over the past centuries a progressive emancipation of society and culture from the centrality of religion in general and Christianity in particular.
 While some tend to interpret secularism as a merely political phenomenon, this course explores the genesis, development, and nature of secularism understood as a broader spiritual attitude of the West, born in modern times and still shaping our minds today.
-More precisely, the course puts to test the interpretative thesis that the process of secularization of the West began when the Christian experience could not be perceived any longer as the "concrete universal" of Europe.
-The authors that will be discussed include contemporary theorists of secularization such as Trueman, Benedict XVI, De Lubac, Taylor, Del Noce, Giussani, D.L.
-Schindler, Schmemann, as well as classics such as Kant, Hegel, Comte, Feuerbach, Nietzsche, Marx, and Freud.
+More precisely, the course puts to test the interpretative thesis that the process of secularization of the West began when the Christian experience could not be perceived any longer as "concrete the universal" Europe. of In engaging contemporary theorists of secularization, the course will focus upon Charles Taylor's A Secular Age and related texts.
 3 Credits.